 Who does the Conventional 97 consider to be an acceptable “donor” for gift funds?

-Conventional 97 restricts from whom a buyer can accept gift funds.
+There are restrictions on the source of gift funds.
 Buyers can accept from a relative, which includes a spouse, child, or anyone else related by blood, marriage, adoption, or legal guardianship.
 Gifts may also be accepted from a fiance/fiancee or a domestic partner.

 Can I accept a gift of downpayment from my REALTOR® or the seller?